Please ensure Javascript is enabled for purposes of website accessibility

 1. Abscesses

 Did you find any painful swelling filled with pus on your gum?
-It could be an abscess, or condition that attacks a tooth’s root or the area between the gums and teeth.
-Leaving the condition untreated can push it to become severely damaging which harms surrounding tissue and can even spread to the rest of the body.
+It could be an abscess, or a condition that attacks a tooth’s root or the area between the gums and teeth.
+Leaving the condition untreated can push it to become severely damaging, which harms surrounding tissue and can even spread to the rest of the body.
 Get to your emergency dentist in Rowlett without wasting time.

 1. Cracked, Broken, Or Chipped Tooth